tuan188/MGCleanArchitecture/README.md

 ## Testing
 ### What to test?
-In this architecture, we can test Use Cases, ViewModels and Entities (if they contain business logic) using RxBlocking or RxTest.
+In this architecture, we can test Use Cases, ViewModels and Entities (if they contain business logic) using RxTest.

 #### Use Case